chromice/ae/README.md

 </IfModule>
 ```

-Apache will first look for a cached response, and only if it finds no valid response, will it route the request to <samp>/index.php</samp>.
-This way, there is no need for PHP code to be loaded and run, when serving cached responses.
+With everything in place, Apache will first look for a cached response, and only if it finds no valid response, will it route the request to <samp>/index.php</samp>, where your app can generate (and cache statically) a response.

 ## Filesystem